SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/03-Server-Side-Rendering.md

-# Server Side Rendering with React
+# Server-Side Rendering with React

 [slide hideTitle]

-# Client Side versus Server-Side
+# Client-Side versus Server-Side

-The main difference between Server and Client Side Rendering lies in where the application is being rendered.
+The main difference between Server and Client-Side Rendering lies in where the application is being rendered.

-## Client-Side Rendering
+## Server-Side Rendering

 **Server-side rendering**, as the name implies, takes our JavaScript code and renders it to static HTML and CSS **on the server** before sending it to the client.